AbdumurodovaZulfizar/Open_Book/README.md

 ## Getting Started

-### Prerequisites
-- Node
-- Rails
-- Yarn
-- Git
-- Node

 #### Clone this repository on to your local PC

 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into
-- Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/AbdumurodovaZulfizar/ror-social-scaffold`
+- Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/AbdumurodovaZulfizar/Open_Book`
-- After the clone, type in the command `cd ror-socail-scaffold` to access the directory on the terminal
+- After the clone, type in the command `cd Open_Book` to access the directory on the terminal
 - Then run `bundle update` to update gem file
 - And type `bundle install` to load all gems in this folder.
 - After run `rails db:migrate` for migration.